This page links to templates to identify chainring bolt-circle diameters directly. You print out a template and lay the chainring down on it.

-You may have to check both of the drawings for unevenly spaced chainrings to identify one.
+You may have to check both drawings for unevenly spaced chainrings to identify a chainring.
 The many bolt patterns made it necessary to separate these chainrings by brand rather than the number of bolt holes.

 Be especially careful if a bolt circle for a 3-or 5-bolt chainring measures at 85mm or 86mm, as they differ by only 1mm.